Eleven7825/flopTool/README.md

 GNU Lesser General Public License, either version 3 of the License, or any later version.

 ## Discription
-This tool evaluates the complexity of a given M script by couting its flops.
+This tool evaluates the complexity of a given M script by counting its flops.
 Flops represent for floating-point operations.
 Some flops for operations are listed below:
 Operation | Dimension | Flops
 ---------|----------|--------------
 `a * x` | `a` is a scalar, `x` is a n by 1 array | `n`